symera/TexPortable/README.md

 * Why will TexPortable.exe be recognized as an infected file and what can I do about this?
   The executable file `TexPortable.exe` is based on a script written and compiled with AutoHotkey.
 Some Antivirus applications don't trust AutoHotkey scripts in general.
 Here are two ways to make sure it's not harmful:
   * the easiest way is to compare the hash value of the file and look it up on (or compare it to) sites like [virustotal].
 You can calculate the hash (with [Multihasher](http://www.abelhadigital.com/multihasher) for example) or even [upload](https://www.virustotal.com/) the file yourself.
-  * the "hard" way: I've published a [manual](setup.md) and further informations regarding the script.
+  * the "hard" way: I've published a [page](setup.md) with further explanations regarding the script.
 This way you can compile the source code by yourself.
-It's public and on the same page.
-You need [AutoHotkey](http://www.autohotkey.com/) to compile the source code.
+It's public and available [here](ahk/TexPortable.ahk).
+You need [AutoHotkey](http://www.autohotkey.com/) in order to compile the source code.

 * My system refuses to run texmaker.exe, how can I solve this?
   If you are working with a 32bit system try replacing Texmaker\texmaker.exe with a previous version of texmaker.exe (<= 4.4.1) or stick with the old `2015-02-04 TexPortable` (not recommended though).